1. How many students are in the program?

 5. How often am I required to come to campus?

-You will be required to come to campus for each of the 10 required courses, with immersions scheduled strategically so that you may participate in two course immersions consecutively.
-Depending on your progression plan, you can travel to campus anywhere from 5-10 times.
+You will be required to come to campus for 11 of the required courses, with immersions scheduled strategically so that you may participate in two course immersions consecutively.
+Depending on your progression plan, you can travel to campus anywhere from 6-11 times.
 If you prefer this format, you can customize your coursework to include more immersions through electives and other unique opportunities.
 For more information, visit our Curriculum page.

 6. What travel accommodations are available?